The five best and five worst Super Bowl commercials of 2020

 The Worst

-Olay “Make Space for Women”
+Olay, “Make Space for Women”

-I’ve said it before, but it’s got piles of talent on display here, betwen Lilly Singh, Busy Philipps, astronaut Nicole Stott, Katie Couric, Taraji P. Henson, a space gimmick, and the laudable cause of raising money and awareness for Girls Who Code.
+I’ve said it before, but it’s got piles of talent on display here, between Lilly Singh, Busy Philipps, astronaut Nicole Stott, Katie Couric, Taraji P. Henson, a space gimmick, and the laudable cause of raising money and awareness for Girls Who Code.
 But the spot itself seems to think these alone are enough, without other key elements like narrative, humor, tension, or any story whatsoever.

-Avocados From Mexico “Shopping Network”
+Avocados From Mexico, “Shopping Network”

 A pretty standard Super Bowl concept of random celebrity (Molly Ringwald) put in a goofy premise (home shopping network for avocados) that feels like one of those SNL sketches that drags on too long.
 Would’ve been better as a 30-second spot.
 On the bright side, people will definitely be asking to buy some of these batsh*t products.

-Pop Tarts “Pop Tarts Fixed the Pretzel”
+Pop Tarts, “Pop Tarts Fixed the Pretzel”

-This cheesy premise and corny writing have somehow managed to find the limits of Jonathan Van Ness’ seemingly endless supply of charm.
+This cheesy premise and corny writing have somehow managed to find the limits of Jonathan Van Ness’s seemingly endless supply of charm.

-WeatherTech “Lucky Dog”
+WeatherTech, “Lucky Dog”

 WeatherTech annually falls under the WTF umbrella of Super Bowl ad brands that feel a bit more suited to local TV or very late night rather than the most expensive real estate in TV advertising.
 The decision here to celebrate veterinary doctors who saved the star of last year’s big game ad (also the CEO’s pooch) is either genius or a waste.
 On one hand, people looooooove dogs.
 On the other, this spot couldn’t be less about car floor mats.
 For that reason, it’s a bad ad, but it’s one that may just be remembered more than anything car-related that the brand could’ve come up with.

-Audi “Let It Go”
+Audi, “Let It Go”

 Yep, another random celebrity/hit song combination, tying Game of Thrones star Maisie Williams and the Frozen soundtrack hit “Let It Go” to sustainability.
 Look close enough and you can see the checklist: Kids?
 Check.
 Parents?
 Check.
 Purpose marketing?
 Check.
-As with a few of these “worst”picks, it’s not just the ad itself, but also the wasted potential.
+As with a few other “worst” picks, it’s not just the ad itself, but also the wasted potential.
 Audi has all the brand strength and marketing budget to make almost literally whatever they want, and yet this result is just so, so corny.